-If, upon investigation, it is determined that the student has been missing for more than 24 hours, the Associate Director of Residential Life & Housing will:
+If, upon investigation, it is determined that the student is missing, the Director of Campus Security and Public Safety and/or the Director of Residential Life & Housing will:

-- · Contact the student's identified emergency contact not later than 24 hours after the student was determined missing; - Contact the parent, legal guardian, or custodian of a student who is under the age of 18 years of age, and not an emancipated individual, no later than 24 hours after the student was determined missing (in addition to any contact person designated by the student); - Notify Helena Police Department at 406-457-8866 within 24 hours of when the student is determined to be missing (if Helena Police did not make the determination that the student is missing).
+- Contact the student's identified emergency contact within the first 24 hours of when the student was determined to be missing; - Contact the parent, legal guardian, or custodian of a student who is under the age of 18 years of age, and not an emancipated individual, within the first 24 hours of when the student was determined to be missing(in addition to any contact person designated by the student); - Notify Helena Police Department at 406-457-8866 within 24 hours of when the student was determined to be missing (if Helena Police did not make the determination that the student is missing).

-At the time of registration, all students are requested to provide the Office of the Registrar with personal emergency contact person(s) name and contact information.
-This information is maintained in a Personal Emergency Contact System and is designated as confidential.
-The confidential contact person will be notified in cases the student is determined to be missing and that only authorized campus officials including the Director of Campus Security and Public Safety, the Associate Director of Residential Life and Housing, as well as law enforcement officers in furtherance of a missing person investigation may have access to this information.
+At the time of registration, all students are requested to provide personal emergency contact person(s) name and contact information.
+This information is maintained in the Self Service System and is designated as confidential.
+The confidential contact person will be notified within 24 hours once the student is determined to be missing and that only authorized campus officials including the Director of Campus Security and Public Safety, the Associate Director of Residential Life and Housing, as well as law enforcement officers in furtherance of a missing person investigation may have access to this information.
+If the student is under 18 years of age and not emancipated, the college must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.